How to clean a washing machine – easy ways to banish mould and odours

 Directions:

-- Start by mixing together the bicarbonate of soda and water in a small bowl.
+- Start by mixing the bicarbonate of soda and water in a small bowl.
 This will make a mixture that resembles the detergent for cleaning the washing machine.
 Pour the white vinegar into a measuring cup.

 - Add the bicarbonate of soda mixture to the detergent container of your machine and pour the vinegar into the machine’s drum.
 Set your washer to normal load at the hottest water setting.
 Close the door and start the machine, letting it do all the hard work for you.
-The baking soda and vinegar naturally break up mineral deposits and any mold growth while cleaning and refreshing your washing machine.
+The baking soda and vinegar naturally break up mineral deposits and any mould growth while cleaning and refreshing your washing machine.

 - Once the process has finished, the result should be a sparkling clean washing machine that smells good.
 Just be sure to give it a clean once a month to keep your clothes smelling fresh and your machine working in perfect condition.